deblaschke/deblaschke/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on scanning 509 rolls of 35mm film for travel slideshows from 1989 thru 2006 (UPDATE: completed on Earth Day 2023 :earth_americas:)
+- 🔭 I’m currently working on color correcting photographs scanned from decades-old film (completed 1989-1991)... those reds really take over as the years roll by!
 - 💬 Please feel free to ask me about any place appearing in the travel slideshows, I've spent more time planning our travels than actually traveling and am blessed/cursed with a photographic memory, so I can probably answer most questions regarding what, when, where, etc. (or at least make up something that sounds good 😉)
 - 📷 Travel slideshows can be accessed here: https://deblaschke.github.io/travel-slideshows/
 - 📷 Travel slideshows grouped by regions can be accessed here: https://deblaschke.github.io/travel-slideshows/REGIONS/